-The Occupational Health Adviser, who is a member of the Highland Counci's Health and Safety Team, is available to all employees of the Board.
-The service is confidential and information will only be divulged with the consent of the individual concerned.
+The Occupational Health Adviser, who is in the Health and Safety Team, is available to all employees of the Highland Council.
+The Service is confidential and information will only be divulged with the consent of the individual concerned.
 However in certain circumstances the Occupational Health Adviser, with the knowledge of the employee, will advise on employment issues e.g. ability to carry out their normal range of duties.